valflrt/fractal_rndr/README.md

   "center_x": 0.0, // change this...
   "center_y": 0.0, // ... and this to change the render position
   "max_iter": 3000, // change max iteration count
-  "fractal_kind": ... // this is the fractal kind (see presets) }
+  "oversampling": true, // reduces the amount of "random" pixels from being colored "fractal_kind": ..., // this is the fractal kind (see presets) "coloring_mode": "CumulativeHistogram" // cumulative histogram recommended }
 ```